samfitgen/trgen/docs/Full_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

-> Run 15min working up to Easy-Moderate, RPE 6 pace to warm up, then return to
+> Run 15min working up to Easy-Moderate, RPE6 pace to warm up, then return to
-> week 1's format of 3x3-minute Hard, RPE9 high-speed surges with 3 minutes of
+> Week 1's format of 3x3-minute Hard, RPE9 high-speed surges with 3 minutes of
-> recovery after each followed by 10min Easy, RPE 4 to cool down for a total of
+> recovery after each followed by 10min Easy, RPE4 to cool down for a total of
 > 40 minutes of running